Do you know the Yesterday Today and Tomorrow plant? You may know it as the Brunfelsia plant – Brunfelsia grandiflora or Brunfelsia pauciflora.

-Propagation of brunfelsia, is usually done during spring.
-That when new spring tip cuttings are available.
+Propagation of yesterday today and tomorrow flower, is usually done during spring.
+That is when new spring tip cuttings are available.

 Take cutting up to 5 inches long and dip them in a rooting hormone powder.
 Place cuttings in pots containing equal amounts of peat moss and perlite – sand can also be included if you like.

 If possible put the potted cuttings in a propagating case (soda bottles work great) and place in bright filtered light – NOT direct light.

 When new growth and roots form, after about two weeks; you can start moderate watering with application of standard liquid fertilizer after every two weeks.